 - If you harvest your fruit and are happy with their ripeness and taste, use them quickly as they do not last long.
 You may freeze them if you wish, like other berries, for a later date.

 - Dogs and ducks have been noted fans of the fruit!

 Here are some ideas of dishes to help you think of ways to use your fuchsia fruit.

 Do bear in mind, if you need large quantities for certain dishes, you will need a good source of berries!

-Substitute fuchsia fruit in any recipes using berries such as strawberries, raspberries, blackberries, blueberries, cranberries, gooseberries, elderberries and mulberries.
-For example -
+You can substitute fuchsia fruit in any recipes using berries such as strawberries, raspberries, blackberries, blueberries, cranberries, gooseberries, elderberries and mulberries.
+For example:

 Tea, Sauces, Ice Creams, Jelly, Tarts, Pies, Cheesecakes, Pavlovas, Terrines and Cakes.

-Buns, Cookies, Trifles and Fruit Cake (instead of currents).
+Buns, Cookies, Trifles and Fruit Cake (instead of currants).